Vaping in Schools: Studies and Statistics

 Over the years we have seen concerns among parents in the UK regarding their children in secondary schools illegally vaping at their place of study.
-While it’s great that cigarette and drug use has dropped, vaping numbers are also on the rise.
+While it’s great that cigarette and drug use has dropped, there has been a sharp rise in vaping among young adult non-smokers.

-Should it lie with the UK government to tackle this problem, as they’re beginning to already with an e-cigarette consultation currently in place?
+Should it lie with the UK government to tackle this problem, as they are beginning to do already, with the disposable vape ban?

-Or does it rest with schools and teachers implementing policies and bans?
+Or does it rest with schools and teachers implementing vaping policies and bans?

-We investigate how children can stay safe, backed up by the latest statistics, studies and trends for 2023.
+We investigate how children can stay safe, backed up by the latest statistics, studies and trends.

 What is the Legal Vaping Age in the UK?